Senior Resources » 5 Practical Ways to Save Money on Gas This Summer

 day trip driving

-If you’re retired, it’s likely that you have a more flexible schedule than when you were working full-time.
-Take advantage of this by planning your trips wisely.
-Consider combining errands or scheduling appointments on the same day to minimize the number of trips you have to make.
-This will not only save you money on gasoline but also reduce wear and tear on your vehicle (and your sanity!)
+If you’re retired, you probably have a more flexible schedule than when you were working full-time.
+Make the most of this flexibility by planning your trips efficiently.
+Combine errands or schedule appointments on the same day to reduce the number of trips you need to make.
+This will not only save you money on gas but also extend the life of your vehicle and reduce stress.

 5. Maintain Your Vehicle